agupta15k/Donatify/CONTRIBUTING.md

 ### Python Style Guide
 Please do follow this guide to maintain the standard Python formatting [PEP-8](https://peps.python.org/pep-0008/)

+### JavaScript Style Guide
+Please do follow this guide to maintain the standard JavaScript formatting [eslint](https://eslint.org/)

 ## Technical Guide
-* Make sure you are working in the correct project directory
+* Make sure you are working in the correct project directory.
-* Make sure you are working on the correct versions of python and pip.(python3)
+* Make sure you are working on the correct versions of python, npm, node, and pip.
 * Make sure you are working on a separate development enviroment and install all the requirements to this enviroment.

 ## Attribution